Some Lighterra software is distributed as normal commercial software, with a conventional commercial software license.

 - You may combine either open or closed source code with this code, and the result may be sold commercially if you wish.

 - If you make any changes or additions to this source code you must publish them, typically by sending them back to the original author or project to be integrated into the main public distribution.

-- You must acknowledge that your software uses this code by displaying a suitable notice somewhere, typically in an "About" dialog box, command line version flag output, manual or other documentation.
+- You must acknowledge that your software uses this code by displaying a suitable notice somewhere, typically in an "about" dialog box, command-line version flag output, manual or other documentation.

-If you are unsure whether this licensing fits your particular situation please contact email@example.com for clarification.
+If you are unsure whether this licensing fits your particular situation, please contact firstname.lastname@example.org for clarification.

 Every file of open source code from Lighterra should have a license statement at the top, like this one, describing its licensing in detail.

-Lighterra's open source software is distributed in the hope that it will be useful, however software distributed under either the MPL or the LGPL is distributed on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, either expressed or implied; without even the implied warranty of MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+Lighterra's open-source software is distributed in the hope that it will be useful, however software distributed under either the MPL or the LGPL is distributed on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, either expressed or implied; without even the implied warranty of MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 See the MPL and the LGPL for details.